sindresorhus/terminal-image/readme.md

 Type: `number`\
 Default: `Infinity`

 Maximum framerate to render the GIF.
+This option is ignored when using iTerm.

 ###### renderFrame